rcmdnk/footnote-extra/README.md

     And `inline code`.
     {%endfnex%}.

-:warning: These multi-line descriptions work well with Kramdwon, while RDiscount may not work well with them.

 Reference numbers for each footnote are assigned automatically, so that you don't need to fix numbers by yourself when you want to insert new footnote before other footnotes.